100% Better After Bilateral Knee Replacement

-First it was climbing stairs and then going back down became more and more of a challenge and something for me to avoid.
+First climbing stairs, and then going back down, became more and more of a challenge.
+Stairs become something for me to avoid.
 One step at a time both up and down.
 Embarrassing to say the least.

-Secondly sitting too long also became more and more of a problem, not the sitting, but getting back up.
+Secondly sitting too long also became more and more of a problem.
+Not justt the sitting, but getting back up again.
 Soon going out to eat or going to unfamiliar surroundings with unknown sitting arrangements caused undo concern.

-Third, just going to the hardware store, drug store or grocery store became more and more of a challenge because of the constant knee pain.
-It is now becoming an unwelcome game of where is the next place I can sit down or if any seating would even be available if needed?
+Third, just going to the store became more and more of a challenge because of the constant knee pain.
+It all became an unwelcome game of where to find next place to sit down.
+I worried constantly if any seating would even be available if needed.

-Finally standing for short periods without something to lean on or even short walks to and from the car were worrisome and overly concerning for me.
+Finally standing for short periods without something to lean on became a challenge.
+Even short walks to and from the car were worrisome and overly concerning for me.

 TIME for ACTION before quality of life declines any further.

 I had experienced this knee pain for some time, perhaps five (5) years or more, but it was becoming worse and worse.
 I did have one hip replaced several years earlier, and with input from my Brother-In-Law who is an orthopedic surgeon, discovered that anterior surgery method.
 This method was what he had used for years which then lead me to Dr. Michael Lamson who did the anterior method at Sauk Prairie Hospital in Sauk Prairie, WI.
 The results were outstanding and I was back to my old self in a couple of weeks.